-The double bottom is shaped like a W. If you look closely, you’ll notice it has a 2 troughs and a peak.
+Also, the double bottom is shaped like a W. If you look closely, you’ll notice it has a 2 troughs and a peak.
 The stock market shows the fight between buyers and sellers.
 The buyers and sellers are known as bulls and bears.

 Japanese candlesticks patterns are made up of the reactions of these two kinds of players.
 Not only do these patterns form by candlesticks but each candlestick tells you a story.
 It's important to know what candlesticks mean.

 Double bottom patterns describe the drop of a stock, followed by a rebound, then another drop to the same support level.
 This gives it the W look.

-The twice touched low is now seen as a key level of support.
-Double bottoms can be found on any chart timeframe.
+Thus, the twice touched low is now seen as a key level of support by traders.
+Double bottoms can be found on any chart time frame.
 But as with most chart patterns, these work the best over a longer view of time.

 As with any reversal pattern there has to be a strong trend in place to reverse.
 In this case, the double bottom is a bullish reversal pattern so it must be in a downtrend.